-The Mechanicsburg Area Foundation (MAF), a regional foundation of The Foundation for Enhancing Communities, is pleased to announce that 15 grant awards totaling $44,782 have been granted to support nonprofit organizations that enhance or benefit the lives of citizens in the Mechanicsburg area.
+The Mechanicsburg Area Community Foundation (MACF), a regional foundation of The Foundation for Enhancing Communities, is pleased to announce that 15 grant awards totaling $44,782 have been granted to support nonprofit organizations that enhance or benefit the lives of citizens in the Mechanicsburg area.

 These grantees include educational programs, community development programs, health and human services agencies, and more.

-The MAF funds come from bequests and gifts given by individuals, families, organizations, and institutions and are held by The Foundation for Enhancing Communities.
-The MAF Advisory Committee determines the distribution of the income from the investment of the discretionary funds.
+The MACF funds come from bequests and gifts given by individuals, families, organizations, and institutions and are held by The Foundation for Enhancing Communities.
+The MACF Advisory Committee determines the distribution of the income from the investment of the discretionary funds.

 The following is a list of grant recipients, the amount of funding and a brief description of the projects.